 |Watershed Resource Map|

-Official plans describe County Council’s policies on how land in our communities should be used.
+The Official Plan describes County Council’s policies on how land in our communities should be used.
 It is prepared with input from you and your fellow citizens and helps to ensure that future planning and development will meet your specific needs.

 An official plan deals mainly with issues such as:

-- locations for new housing, industry, offices and shops will go;
+- locations for new housing, industry, offices and shops;

 - what services like roads, water mains, sewers, parks and schools will be needed;